-Jeffrey Kennedy joined Queen Mary University of London as a Lecturer (Assistant Professor) in Criminal Law in 2018.
-There, he also serves as Co-Director of the Criminal Justice Centre and teaches Criminal Law and Criminal Sentencing.
-Jeffrey completed his doctorate at McGill University’s Faculty of Law and also holds degrees from McGill University (LLM), University of Leicester (LLB), and Queen’s University (BA).
+Jeffrey Kennedy joined Queen Mary, University of London as a Lecturer (Assistant Professor) in Criminal Law in 2018 and has served as Co-Director of the Criminal Justice Centre since 2020.
+He completed his doctorate at McGill University’s Faculty of Law and also holds degrees from McGill University (LLM), University of Leicester (LLB), and Queen’s University (BA).
+At Queen Mary, he teaches Criminal Law, Evidence, and Criminal Sentencing, and his teaching has been recognized with a President and Principal’s Prize and Education Excellence Award, as well as being shortlisted for Oxford University Press' national Law Teacher of the Year (2022).

-Jeffrey’s core research interests relate to criminal law and theory, with a focus on the public and political dimensions of criminal justice.
-His research has focused in particular on criminal sentencing as a site of public decision-making and the implications of democratic ideals for the processes that shape these decisions.
-He is an affiliate of the Deliberative Governance and Law project, and a member of the Criminal Justice Centre at Queen Mary.
+Jeff’s core research interests relate to criminal law and theory, with a focus on the public and political dimensions of criminal justice.
+His current research theorizes criminal sentencing as a site of public decision-making and also explores the democratic aspirations of legal and higher education.
+He is an affiliate of the Deliberative Governance and Law project, and a member of the Centre for Law, Democracy, and Society.

-Throughout his academic career, he has maintained active involvement in a variety of initiatives related to the themes of democracy and criminal law, and has worked closely with currently and formerly incarcerated individuals in Canada’s federal prison system.
+Throughout his academic career, he has maintained active involvement in a variety of initiatives related to the themes of democracy and criminal justice, and has worked closely with currently and formerly incarcerated individuals in Canada’s federal prison system.
+He has also been an advocate and organizer for democratic innovation in educational settings.

 - LAW5005 Criminal Law